syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Binding.md

-> Note: For information about DataManager with Grid check DataAdaptors concept.
+N> For information about DataManager with Grid check DataAdaptors concept.

 ### Load at once